Professionals in a networking event setting

 Credit Hours: 3

-This course examines planning and analysis of the promotion mix in the areas of advertising, public relations, personal selling, and sales promotion with particular emphasis upon the marketing implications and future direction of such issues.
+Planning and analysis of the promotion mix in the areas of advertising, public relations, personal selling, and sales promotion with particular emphasis upon the marketing implications and future direction of such issues.
 The focus is on current readings, case analyses, guest speakers, and development of promotional strategy plans.

 Duration: 7 Weeks weeks